fredkorts/chart-app/README.md

 **Responsive Design** – Optimized for both desktop and mobile.
 On smaller screens, form fields stack vertically and the timeline scrolls horizontally for easy access.

-## User Experience

-The app is designed to feel like:

-- A visual calendar for projects
-- A simple task tracker
-- A timeline tool for scheduling and planning

-## Benefits

-**Quick Overview** – See what's happening this quarter at a glance.

-**Easy Planning** – Identify available time slots for new work.

-**Visual Clarity** – Instantly spot overlapping or extended tasks.

-**Lightweight Management** – Add and track tasks in seconds.

-## Example Use Cases

-**Project managers** can set milestones per quarter, review progress in meetings, and prepare for upcoming phases.

-**Freelancers** can track multiple client projects, distinguish them by color, and assess availability before taking new work.

 ## Running Locally

 ### Prerequisites